-Family members and caregivers of people with chronic diseases such as pulmonary fibrosis should take appropriate precautions and take extra care to avoid bringing COVID-19 home.
-They should constantly monitor patients and stock medicines and other necessary supplies that can last for several weeks.
-Storing extra non-perishable food can help minimize trips to the grocery store.
+Family members and caregivers of people with PF should take appropriate precautions and take extra care to avoid bringing COVID-19 home.
+They should routinely monitor patients for any signs of the virus.

-People who show symptoms of COVID-19 should avoid visiting their family members in nursing homes or other places until the self-isolation period is complete.
+People who show symptoms of COVID-19 or who have been diagnosed with the virus should avoid being around others until the self-isolation period is complete.

 What should sick individuals do?

 If symptoms are present or a COVID-19 diagnosis is confirmed, the following steps should be taken to prevent the spread of infection: